toolsallegory/allegory-public/README.md

 AllegoryOS combines Large Language Models such as Claude and ChatGPT for sophisticated reasoning with Specialized Language Models (AI-1 & AI-2) for domain-specific execution.

-Our AI-2 model executes 1,000+ enterprise operations, including billing, underwriting, claims processing, regulatory filings, and reinsurance across 13 languages and dialects.
+Our AI-2 model executes 1,000+ enterprise operations, including billing, underwriting, claims processing, regulatory filings, and reinsurance across 13 languages and dialects

 Visit https://allegory.app/supported-countries for more information.

 ### Core Infrastructure